ralmond-nhs-e-i/research-template-learning-disabilities-tester/README.md

 # OpenSAFELY Research Template

-This is a template repository for making new OpenSAFELY resarch projects.
+This is repo is based on the template repository for making new OpenSAFELY research projects.

-# _title goes here_
+# Researching how people with learning disabilites have been impacted by the COVID-19 pandemic.

 This is the code and configuration for our paper, _name goes here_